lorengreenfield/halfcab/README.md

 - Built to work with material-components-web (UI components)

-halfcab exposes bunch of functions that you import from the halfcab module.
+halfcab exposes a bunch of functions that you import from the halfcab module.
 If you want to grab them all at once ( you don't ), it'd look like this:

 ```
 import halfcab, { html, css, injectHTML, geb, eventEmitter, updateState, states, cd, emptyBody, formField, ssr, route, router } from 'halfcab';